bobleesj/github-pages-with-docker/_posts/2024-03-02-python-test-cheatsheet.md

 ---

 ## Note

 I am currently using this post as a cheatsheet for my development.
 In the future, I will turn this into a tutorial.
 This current document is updated constantly and is not meant to be used as a tutorial but rather a "cheatsheet".

+## General practices

+### Write tests before (Test-driven development)

+Instead of listing pass and fail cases as comments, writing tests first organizes action steps and serves as both documentation and a checklist.

+It follows 3 phases: A red phase, writing a failing test, a green phase, making the test pass, and a refactor phase.

+### Avoid testing trivial code

+Over-testing can lead to a bloated test suite by testing trivial code (like getters/setters).
+Let's return to first principles: the goal of unit testing is to ensure robustness, not to achieve 100% coverage.
+However, writing tests before often prevent us writing bloated code despite the mental energy required to form a plan.

+### Integration testing is essential due to mocking

+While unit testing checks whether functions pass or fail based on criteria, integration testing—starting from scratch and checking the outputs by the end of the run—is crucial.
+Even if unit tests pass, possibly due to the use of mocking, the entire software system must remain integrated and functional.

 ## Test types